pragmagrid/pragmagrid.github.io/_posts/pragma38/2019-11-02-pragma38-posters.md

 </ol>
 <br>

+<div class="border38">Short Paper Submission Instructions</div>

+Accepted authors are required to submit a short paper (4-page maximum), related to your poster, according to the <a href="https://www.ieee.org/conferences/publishing/templates.html">IEEE template</a> (in A4-size).
+The short paper will be published as PRAGMA proceeding at the end of the year 2020.

+Please submit the short paper in PDF format through [EasyChair](https://easychair.org/conferences/?conf=pragma38) after acceptance notification.
+Please select the "Proceedings" track.

 <div class="border38">Contact</div>

 If you have any questions, please contact our Poster and Student Presentations
 Chair: Kundjanasith Thonglek, thonglek.kundjanasith.ti7@is.naist.jp

-<div class="border38">Proceedings</div>
-After the workshop, all poster authors will be invited to submit a paper, about four pages maximum length, related to your demo presentation.
-The papers will be collected and published on line as the first PRAGMA proceeding and will be available in the second half of 2020.
-The proceeding will give broader audiences an understanding of how you through PRAGMA are advancing science through your works, and for some, it provides a proof for your sponsor that your presentation is published in a proceeding.